Markequalis/odin-rps/README.md

 # odin-rps

-This is my version of the Rock, Paper, Scissors game that The Odin Project assigned.
-This shouldn't be considered complete as I will be returning to it to add a GUI.
-Enjoy using it in your browser's console if you want!
+This is the *updated* version of the Rock, Paper, Scissors game that The Odin Project assigned.
+Updating the project to be web-based was honestly a little frustrating, but the challenge was fun overall!
+Any feedback is greatly appreciated!
+The old console based project can be found in the "old" branch.
+Enjoy!